Champions League final stadiums 2026-2030: venues and 2030 status

 Track every CL final you've watched

 If you've been to a Champions League final — at the ground or in the host-city fan zone — log it in Footbeen.
-The app maps every stadium you've visited and tracks every match you've attended.
-Your CL finals get pinned to your map alongside your domestic-league grounds.
+The app works as a stadium tracker, stadium map, and match diary: pin Allianz Arena, Wembley, Camp Nou, and every domestic ground you've visited on the same personal football map.

 Free on iOS and Android.